actions/runner-images/README.md

 | Xcode     | - all OS compatible versions side-by-side <br/> - for beta, GM versions - latest beta only <br/> - old patch versions are deprecated in 3 months |

 ### Image Deprecation Policy
-- Images begin the deprecation process of the oldest image label once a new OS version has been released.
+- Images begin the deprecation process of the oldest image label once a new GA OS version has been released.
 - Deprecation process begins with an announcement that sets a date for deprecation
 - As it gets closer to the date, GitHub begins doing scheduled brownouts of the image
 - DUring this time there will be an Announcement pinned in the repo to remind users of the deprecation.